 Word to Worship.com is a helpful website committed to helping find contemporary worship songs based on Scripture.
 The website also has a link to the ACNA Lectionary ACNA Lectionary | Word to Worship and includes a vast collection of songs, most with YouTube links.
 We are impressed with the size of the collection here as well as the liturgical indexing.
 We also encourage users to be judicious in utilizing these extensive resources and in this to strive to choose songs clearly written for congregational participation (easily sung/quality melodies, few complex rhythms, vocal ranges no lower than the A below middle C and no higher than high D or E in the soprano range) and not music composed as materials meant for a soloist.
 We also encourage the printing or projection of lead sheets with printed melodies and words togethers so that the entire assembly is not corralled into learning every new song by ear.
 Printed melodies provide worshippers with a graph of pitch movement and basic rhythm indications and allow those who have some skill at following music to aid the assembly in learning new music both more quickly and more successfully.

-HIGHLY RECOMMENDED ARTICLES:
+HIGHLY RECOMMENDED ARTICLES AND VIDEOS:

 Best book on composing and arranging songs: 36 Song Arrangement Tips for the Small Recording Studio: Practical Arrangement Tips to Take Your Songs to the Next Level – Amos P. Clarke